nag88840/nag88840/README.md

 ## Hello! 👋 I'm NAGARAJ K BASARIKATTI

 ### About Me
-🚀 Driven Full Stack Java Developer Trainee seeking a position as a Full Stack Java Developer.
+🚀 Driven Full Stack Java Developer seeking a position as a Full Stack Java Developer.

 📚 Committed to continuous learning and growth with a proactive mindset.